 It can be tempting to keep every possible item that you might ever need aboard your small sailboat.
 You know, Boy Scout style, ready for anything.
-But storage space is very limited and the more you store in those spaces, the harder it is to find what you’re looking for.
+But storage space is very limited and the more you keep aboard, the harder it is to find what you’re looking for.
 Getting organized below deck not only makes your sailboat more comfortable, especially for overnight trips, but it also makes your sailboat safer by eliminating clutter and excess weight.

 Before I continue, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using those links.
 Those commissions help to pay the costs associated with running this site so that it stays free for everyone to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.